yigitaa/telco-churn-streamlit-app/README.md

 # Telco Customer Churn Prediction

-This project predicts customer churn for a telecommunications company using machine learning techniques.
-The solution is built with Python and leverages the CatBoost algorithm for classification, with a Streamlit web app for interactive predictions.
+This project predicts customer churn for a telecommunications company using machine learning.
+It is built with Python, utilizes the CatBoost algorithm for classification, and provides a user-friendly prediction interface via a Streamlit web app.

 ## Features
 - Data preprocessing and feature engineering
 - Model training with CatBoost
 - Model evaluation and visualization
-- Streamlit app for user-friendly predictions
+- Streamlit web interface for predictions
-- Modular code structure for easy maintenance
+- Modular and maintainable code structure

 ## Project Structure
 ```
 ├── README.md
 ├── requirements.txt
+├── environment.yml
 ├── streamlit_app.py
 ├── catboost_info/
 ├── config/